sana-work/middleware/README.md

 5. Normalizes and safely persists all execution state to MongoDB (acting as the system of record)
 6. Broadcasts real-time live progress updates to frontend clients over WebSockets
 7. Exposes REST endpoints to fetch chat status and history (with pagination)
+8. Generates professional-grade PDF and CSV execution reports for audit and traceability (Powered by ReportLab)

 * **MongoDB**: Central data store for `sessions`, `recon` (executions), and `events`.
 Guarantees idempotency via unique keys.